Skip to main content

 Risk factors

-Lung cancer screening allows individuals to be checked for early signs of lung cancer before the development of any symptoms.
+Lung cancer is the leading cause of cancer death in the United States.1 Screening allows individuals to be checked for early signs of lung cancer before the development of any symptoms.
 Identifying early, potentially curable lung cancer is of great benefit.

 Several studies have shown the benefits of CT scans of the chest as a screening procedure to identify early-stage lung cancer.
 At White Plains Hospital, the Department of Thoracic Surgery provides a comprehensive screening program that includes low-dose CT scans.

-Do you currently smoke or have you ever smoked and are between 50 and 80 years old?1,2
+Do you currently smoke or have you ever smoked and are between 50 and 80 years old?2

 To find out about your individual risks and if you qualify for a lung cancer screening CT scan, please call 914.849.7299.